Information for current students and residents

 8.5.
 Laundry facilities

-Token-operated washing machines, dryers, irons and provision for drying are available in the College for use by its members.
+Washing machines, dryers, irons and provision for drying are available in the College for use by its members.
 They are located in Ash Court, Woodlands D Corridor, Orchard A Corridor, Hospital A Corridor and in Swirles Court by the Porters’ Lodge.
-For the 2022/2023 academic year a wash cycle will cost £2.50 and a drying cycle £1.25.
-Tokens can be purchased from the Porters’ Lodge.
+For the 2024/2025 academic year students living in College accommodation will be charged £20.89 per term for unlimited use of the washers and driers.

 The College will not accept any responsibility for loss of personal laundry.